pablitovicente/service_fleet_control/README.md

 ## ALPHA STILL IN DEVELOPMENT!
 * Non secure Net Client/Server has been deprecated; check the new examples
-* The module can alredy be used for studying its behaviour
+* The module can already be used for studying its behaviour

 ## Install